How To Talk About Mental Health With Your Kids

 There is no age too young to start the conversation, but, of course, how you talk to your 13-year-old will be different than how you talk to your toddler.
 “Don’t overwhelm young children with statistics and definitions,” says Dennison.
 “Describe symptoms in an age-appropriate way.”

-One example Dennison shares is when talking about depression you can explain to your child that everyone feels sad at times in their life, but depression is when that sadness starts to interfere with daily life.
+One example Dennison shares is when talking about depression, you can explain to your child that everyone feels sad at times in their life, but depression is when that sadness starts to interfere with daily life.
 The sadness becomes overwhelming and lasts for a longer period of time.
-“As a child ages, their knowledge and understanding grows, and their questions evolve,” she says.
+“As a child ages, their knowledge and understanding grow, and their questions evolve,” she says.
 At that point, the conversation can deepen.

 “You are the best judge of your child’s temperament,” reminds Dr. Boudreau.
 “Use the words that work, but don’t feel you need to downplay anything.”